AI document filing for law firms. Every file lands in the right Clio matter.

 Every operation is logged locally with a timestamp, the original file path, the destination Clio matter and folder, the classification confidence score, and which user approved it.
 The same metadata is attached as a note on each Clio upload so you can trace any document back to its source from inside Clio.
 Team and Enterprise plans add centralized audit logs across the firm.

 Yes.
 Sortio supports BYOK (bring your own key) for OpenAI, Anthropic, and other providers, so requests go from your Mac directly to the provider on your account, never through Sortio.
 You can also run a fully local model so no document text ever leaves the machine.
-BYOK and local runs do not consume Sortio AI credits.
+BYOK and local runs are never metered by Sortio and do not count against your Sortio AI allowance.

 Point Sortio at your existing client folder tree and turn on "Restrict to a folder list" in the sort options.
 The AI will only file documents into folders that already exist, or into a fallback bucket you choose for anything ambiguous.
 That preserves the naming convention your firm has used for years instead of inventing parallel folders.

-Sortio ships for macOS today, and Mac is the platform we recommend for solo and small firms running Clio.
-A Windows build is on the roadmap.
-For mixed-OS firms, run Sortio on the Mac that holds your scanning workflow; uploads land in Clio so the rest of the firm sees the organized matter regardless of OS.
+Yes.
+Sortio ships for macOS, Windows, and Linux, same product and same pricing on each.
+For mixed-OS firms, run Sortio on the machine that holds your scanning workflow; uploads land in Clio so the rest of the firm sees the organized matter regardless of OS.

 AI sort runs up to 5,000 files per pass on Pro and completes a typical 1,000 file intake folder in a few minutes on a modern Mac.
-For larger archives, the Rule Builder runs deterministic automations that process unlimited files instantly at no AI credit cost.
+For larger archives, the Rule Builder runs deterministic automations that process unlimited files instantly and never touch your AI allowance.
 A 30,000 file legacy folder is usually a rule job, not an AI job.

-Pro is $14.99 per month or $99 per year and includes Clio matter matching, 5,000 AI credits, auto-sort on file change, and BYOK.
-The Free tier lets you sort up to 50 files at a time with 50 AI credits so you can run it against a real intake folder before paying.
+Pro is $14.99 per month or $99 per year and includes Clio matter matching, a monthly AI allowance sized for heavy use, auto-sort on file change, and BYOK.
+The Free tier includes a one-time AI trial allowance so you can run it against a real intake folder before paying.
 Team plans add shared rules and centralized AI policy for firms that want everyone on the same standard.

 Request a Demo